 TROPICS (Time-Resolved Observations of Precipitation structure and storm Intensity with a Constellation of Smallsats)

-With the pathfinder launched in June 2021 and the remaining satellites to be launched by the end of 2023, TROPICS (Time-Resolved Observations of Precipitation structure and storm Intensity with a Constellation of Smallsats) is a constellation of four microwave imaging 3U CubeSats (excluding the pathfinder) operated by the National Aeronautical and Space Administration (NASA).
+With all four satellites launched in May 2023, TROPICS (Time-Resolved Observations of Precipitation structure and storm Intensity with a Constellation of Smallsats) is a constellation of four microwave imaging 3U CubeSats (excluding the pathfinder) operated by the National Aeronautical and Space Administration (NASA).
 It aims to measure temperature, humidity, and precipitation so that we may better understand the evolution and structure of storm systems.

 Each TROPICS CubeSat is equipped with a single instrument, a microwave spectrometer.
 By passively measuring microwaves of different frequencies they will measure temperature, humidity, and precipitation.
 These measurements will be taken with a higher frequency than previous satellites so that we can acquire a more accurate image of how storm systems change over time.